Lord Edward FitzGerald: Arrest and death

 That same evening Sirr stormed Murphy's house where Lord Edward was in bed suffering from a fever.
 Alerted by the commotion, FitzGerald jumped out of bed and, ignoring the pleas of the arresting officers Captain William Bellingham Swan (later assistant town Major of Dublin) and Captain Daniel Frederick Ryan to surrender peacefully, FitzGerald stabbed Swan and mortally wounded Ryan with a dagger in a desperate attempt to escape.
-He was secured only after Major Sirr shot him in the shoulder.
+He was secured only after Sirr shot him in the shoulder.

 After a brief detention in Dublin Castle he was taken to Newgate Prison, Dublin where his wound, which had become infected, became mortally inflamed.
 His wife, whom the government probably had enough evidence to convict of treason, had fled the country, never to see her husband again, but Lord Edward's brother Henry and his aunt Lady Louisa Conolly were allowed to see him in his last moments.
 Lord Edward died at the age of 34 on 4 June 1798 as the rebellion raged outside.
 He was buried the next day in the crypt of St Werburgh's Church, Dublin.
 An Act of Attainder confiscating his property was passed as 38 Geo.
 3 c.
 77, but was eventually repealed in 1819.

 The weapon used by Lord Edward to attack Captains Swan and Ryan while trying to escape arrest was later stolen from Major Swan's house by Emma Lucretia Dobbin, the daughter of Rev. William Dobbin and Catherine Coote.
 The scabbard he reputedly had at his arrest is held at Limerick Museum.